I Can't Get Enough

-"I Can't Get Enough" is an English-Spanish song by American record producer Benny Blanco, Puerto Rican record producer Tainy, American singer Selena Gomez and Colombian singer J Balvin.
+"I Can't Get Enough" is an English-Spanish song by American record producer Benny Blanco, Puerto Rican record producer Tainy, American singer Selena Gomez, and Colombian singer J Balvin.
 It was released as a single on February 28, 2019.
 It was sent to radio on March 12, 2019.
 It was written by Tainy, Blanco, Gomez, Balvin, Cristina Chiluiza, Jhay Cortez and Mike Sabath.
 Its music video, directed by Jake Schreier, was released on March 12, 2019.
+The song was later included on Blanco's and Gomez's joint studio album I Said I Love You First (2025).

 Background

 The collaboration was teased on Gomez's Instagram after she posted pictures of her wearing Benny Blanco's merch and what appeared to be the set of a music video.
 Gomez later revealed the title.

 J Balvin told Entertainment Tonight that Gomez sings in English on the track, while he sings in Spanish.
 Balvin also spoke positively of working with Gomez, calling her "humble" and "amazing".
 In another interview, Balvin said Tainy invited him to participate on the song and that he thought it would be a "worldwide hit".